Apply to Wake Forest University

 What You Need to Apply

-Applicants will be asked to pay the application fee and include the following items as they pertain to their application.
-These forms are included in the Undergraduate Admissions Application but may be accessed individually as well.
+Applicants will be asked to pay the application fee and include the items below as part of their application.

 • $85 application fee*